parryc/thevoid/templates/leflan/language_lithuanian.md

 Verbal prefixes often make the action perfective.
 If a verbal prefix is used on one verb in a sentence, most often, a prefix should be used on other verbs in the sentence.

+Compare for example, _Ryte aš atsikeliu_ and _Šiuo metu aš keliuosi_: the first, with a prefix means "In the morning, I wake up" - the action of waking up has a clear start and end in the context of the sentence.
+The second, without a prefix, is "Right now, I'm waking up" – the action of waking up has started, but has no clear ending in the context of the sentence.

+As a result, the subsequent verbs in sequential strings of verbs often have a preverb, since the actions found in the infitive in English often are the full and complete action.
+One can see this in the difference between <ex>_Man rekia pasiruošti..._ ⧸ I need to prepare...</ex> and <ex>_Man rekia ruoštis..._ ⧸ I need to be preparing...</ex>.

+For verbs that do not take a verbal prefix, it should be assumed that there is a different form that expresses continous action, e.g. `grįžti:to come back` and `grįžinėti:to be coming back`.

 _at_ - to come (future), e.g. *at*eiga, to come
 _į_ - outward prefix, e.g. *į*sakyti, to command
 _nebe_ - no longer